PathwayCommons/pathway-commons-client/README.md

 ```

 ### Setting a username
-We request that our users set a username, which allows us to see how our users use both the pathway-commons library and the Pathway Commons service.
-If no username is registered, then the username is set to a default ID.
-If you wish to opt out, set the user as `null`.
+We request that our users set a username (or app name), which allows us to analyse how and what kind of different clients use the Pathway Commons web services.
+If no username is set, then the default username (ID) will be used.

 ### Usage Example
 ```
 var pathwayCommons = require('pathway-commons'); // Import library

-pathwayCommons.utilities.user('pathway-commons-demo'); // Set a username
+pathwayCommons.utilities.user('my-demo-app'); // Set your user/app name

-pathwayCommons.search() // Initialise a new Pathway Commons search request .q("insulin") // Set the q parameter .datasource(["inoh", "reactome"]) // Set the datasource parameter .type("pathway") // Set the type parameter .organism("homo sapiens") // Set the orgamism parameter .format("json") // Set the output format
+pathwayCommons.search() // Initialise a new Pathway Commons search request .q("insulin") // Set the q parameter .datasource(["inoh", "reactome"]) // filter by data source .type("pathway") // filter by BioPAX class (includes sub-classes) .organism("homo sapiens") // filter by orgamism (currently, Pathway Commons aims to integrate human data only) .format("json") // Set the output format
   .fetch() // Send the request to the Pathway Commons service .then((obj) => { // Receive the response asynchronously